Study human connections to natural resources at UW-Stevens Point

 Use problem-solving, decision-making, and communication skills to address environmental problems with a resource management degree at the University of Wisconsin-Stevens Point.

 As a Resource Management major, you will gain practical experience, learn outdoors, and prepare for a career with major options in:

 - environmental education and interpretation, preparing you to teach and inspire people to appreciate the natural environment.
 Jobs include Educators at parks, museums, zoos, and nature centers.

-- natural resource planning, developing your skills by customizing your training through three concentrations — land use, conservation, and policy — to enhance understanding of planning and management challenges in natural resources.
+- conservation and community planning, developing your skills by customizing your training through three concentrations — land use, conservation, and policy — to enhance your understanding of planning and management challenges in natural resources.
 You will apply various tools and involve communities in discussions addressing environmental problems in diverse socioeconomic and ecological conditions.
 Our graduates include city and regional planners, land trust and advocacy staff, and sustainability coordinators.

 - conservation law enforcement, training you for a career as a conservation warden, natural resources patrol officer, park ranger, or forest patrol officer.

-- environmental science and management, providing a broad-based foundation in natural resource management leading to a number of career paths in the public and private sectors.
+- environmental science and management, providing a broad foundation in natural resource management, leading to several career paths in the public and private sectors.